Synthetic data for ratemaking: imputation-based methods vs adversarial networks and autoencoders: Acknowledgments

 \section{Acknowledgments}

 Yevhen Havrylenko acknowledges the financial support by the PRIME program (\href{https://www.daad.de/en/studying-in-germany/scholarships/daad-funding-programmes/prime/prime-fellows-202324/}{link}) of the German Academic Exchange Service (DAAD, \href{https://ror.org/039djdh30}{https://ror.org/039djdh30}) with funds from the German Federal Ministry of Education and Research (BMBF).
-Yevhen Havrylenko acknowledges the support of the University of Copenhagen and Johannes Kepler University Linz, where he conducted parts of this research project.
-Meelis Käärik and Artur Tuttar acknowledge the support of the Estonian Research Council grant PRG1197.
+Yevhen Havrylenko acknowledges the support of Ulm University, the University of Copenhagen and Johannes Kepler University Linz, where he conducted parts of this research project.
+Meelis Käärik and Artur Tuttar acknowledge the support of the Estonian Research Council grants PRG1197 and PRG3105.

 The authors of this publication express their gratitude to Raul Kangro and Märt Möls for their insights, ideas, and discussion related to the article.
-The authors are grateful to the participants of the 28th International Congress on Insurance: Mathematics and Economics.
+The authors are grateful to the participants of the 28th International Congress on Insurance: Mathematics and Economics and 1st ASTIN Bulletin conference.
+The authors are thankful to Magnus Käärik for assistance in refining the language and enhancing clarity.